Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 - You need 40+ applications submitted per week and don't have the hours.

-- You apply to many Workday-hosted roles where Simplify is partial.
+- You apply to many Workday-hosted roles where the autofill is partial.

 - You want resume rewriting per job, not just form-filling assistance.